The English, Scottish & Australian Bank, now the Fair Trade Shop

 Information

-The front bank section was used by Lloyd Roberts (a relative of the Connolly’s) as a banana ripening room and to make banana cases, and as a banana packing shed.
-In 1991 two barrel loads of carbide mixed with water to ripen bananas were removed from the old safe.
-The building had the front awning removed sometime around 1972/1973.
+In 1967, the Connolly family purchased the entire building.
+The front bank section was later used by Lloyd Roberts (a Connolly relative) as a banana ripening room, banana case manufacturing site, and packing shed.
+In 1991, two barrel loads of carbide (used to ripen bananas) were removed from the old safe!

 This point of interest is part of the tour: Historic Uki Village - Walking Tour